WeaselGames/godot_luaAPI_docs/docs/classes/lua_thread.md

 ### is_done _bool_ {#is_done}

-Returns true if the thread has finished executing.
+Returns `#!gdscript true` if the thread has finished executing.

 #### Parameters